-There is always something happening in Victoria's bustling capital, and organising a rental car from the Melbourne airport is the best way to make sure you see and do everything!
+There is always something happening in Victoria’s bustling capital, and organising the car rental Melbourne Tullamarine Airport travellers choose is the best way to make sure you see and do everything!

 Here are just two of the events you can look forward to in the coming week.

 The vibrant and colourful Diwali will take place on Saturday, October 26, in Federation Square.
 This is your chance to see everything India has to offer in terms of music, dance and culture.

 If you’re in town between October 21 and 25, you may want to attend one or all of the Bollywood film screenings that are taking place – absolutely free of charge – in Federation Square.
 We’re particularly looking forward to ‘Barfi’, a romantic comedy starring Ranbir Kapoor, which will be screening on Friday at 5.30pm.

 There will also be outdoor dance performances and a horse carriage decorated for Diwali roaming the streets of Melbourne on Tuesday and Wednesday – so keep an eye out for these!

 On Saturday, the fun starts at 11am with food stalls and the bazaar opening for business.
 We suggest you grab a bite to eat and hang around until 1pm, when activities for children – including face painting, dancing and a craft workshop – will begin.

 From 3pm to 7pm, there will be an open Bhangra workshop, a live band (The Fifths), an oath ceremony and “collaborative fusion dance items” from Chinese, Chilean, Fijian and African artists.